tuell/toptrumps/README.md

 # Top trumps online game
 This is a simple online implementation of a "Top trumps"-style card game ("Quartett" in German) with nothing but HTML 5, Javascript and Jquery.
+The game should work in all modern browsers on both desktop and mobile devices.

 _**Disclaimer: This code was built to just work, it is not optimised in terms of elegancy, performance or anything else.**_

 ## What you get
 This code implements a full screen web game intended for embedding in another web page.
-It consists of an HTML-file, the Javascript and Jquery to insert the data and control the game and a stylesheet.
+It consists of an HTML-file, the Javascript and jQuery to insert the data and control the game and a CSS-stylesheet.
 The game uses [Bootstrap](https://getbootstrap.com/ "Twitter Bootstrap 4") for structuring and is fully responsive.

 An example can be seen and played at [hessenschau.de *(German)*](https://www.hessenschau.de/politik/wahlen/landtagswahl-2018/das-grosse-hrwahl-quartett,ltw18-wahlkreisquartett-104.html "Wahlkreis-Quartett").

-## Where it works
-The game should work in all modern browsers on desktop PCs and mobile devices.
+## The game
+The game is inspired by games like "Top Trumps" [(Wikipedia)](https://en.wikipedia.org/wiki/Top_Trumps "Top Trumps - Wikipedia").
+In this implementation the player competes with the computer.
+Player and computer are each dealt the same number of cards.
+The cards state different categories of data about the subjects of the game, in this example about countries of the European Union.
+In the beginning of each round, the player can see his own card and the name of the computer's card.
+The player has to choose a category.
+Then the card of the computer is revealed and the values in the selected category are compared.
+The winner gets a point.
+After a set number of rounds, a summary and the winner of the game are displayed.

+## The idea
+Reading about statistical data can be boring and tiring.
+By presenting data in a game, hopefully the users are more engaged, have fun with the data and better remember them, especially when they did not expect certain constellations.

-## How to use it
+## How to implement it
 To use this code, download the files and change them according to your needs.
 All files are extensively annotated in case you want to adapt them.

 ### index.html